milesdwilliams15/milesdwilliams15.github.io/teaching.md

 This page includes details about my teaching philosophy and a directory of courses I have taught.
 I try to keep this page as up-to-date as possible by adding course syllabi and relevant course materials as they evolve.

+### Materials

+I'm trying my best to corral my course materials within a single GitHub repository.
+[Check it out](https://github.com/milesdwilliams15/Teaching) for the latest (and greatest) updates to my course syllabi.

 ### Making Data Accessible

 I believe data analysis should be a hands-on process, but not everyone taking my classes has a background in statistical programming and data analysis.
 To make the process of data exploration as accessible as possible, I developed a couple of Shiny dashboards for students taking my DPR 190 (War, Wealth, & World Politics) class.
-I use these to let students explore variables we talk about in class related to different collective action problems in international politics, international order, and conflict.
-My students seem to enjoy exploring the data, and I enjoy seeing what they find.
-Links to each of the Dashboards I use in the course are below:
+I used these to let students explore variables we talked about in class related to different collective action problems in international politics, international order, and conflict.
+My students enjoyed exploring the data, and I enjoyed seeing what they found.
+Links to each of the Dashboards I developed and used in the course are below:

 - [War, Wealth, & World Politics](https://milesdwilliams15.shinyapps.io/WorldData/)
 - [Correlates of Order](https://milesdwilliams15.shinyapps.io/correlates-of-order/)